 The circuit court held a hearing on petitioner's motion for a post-adjudicatory improvement period in July of 2018 and granted the motion.
-During a colloquy with the circuit court, petitioner acknowledged and agreed to the terms of his improvement period, which included parenting and adult life skills classes, a psychological evaluation, a substance abuse evaluation and compliance with its recommendations, a substance abuse treatment program, and supervised visitations.
+During a colloquy with the circuit court, petitioner acknowledged and agreed to the terms of her improvement period, which included parenting and adult life skills classes, a psychological evaluation, a substance abuse evaluation and compliance with its recommendations, a substance abuse treatment program, and supervised visitations.
 The circuit court granted petitioner a three-month improvement period.
 In November of 2018, the circuit court held a review hearing.
 The DHHR moved to set the case for a dispositional hearing and alleged that petitioner failed to participate in drug screening, parenting and adult life skills classes, or substance abuse treatment.
-Petitioner did not oppose the DHHR's motion.

-The circuit court continued the dispositional hearing scheduled in December of 2018 after the mother entered into a detoxification program.
-Petitioner's counsel indicated that he was willing to enter the program, but the facility refused to treat both parents simultaneously.
-The circuit court questioned petitioner regarding his desire to attend substance abuse treatment, and petitioner admitted that he abused marijuana, methamphetamine, amphetamine, and Suboxone.
-However, petitioner asserted that he only needed a detoxification program, rather than inpatient substance abuse treatment.
-The circuit court warned petitioner that a detoxification program "fell far short of the type of substance abuse treatment required to make a serious showing that the issues of abuse and neglect could be remedied."
+Petitioner argued that she participated in some services and moved for an extension to her post-adjudicatory improvement period.
+The circuit court held that motion in abeyance.
+In December of 2018, the circuit court continued a previously scheduled dispositional hearing after learning that petitioner entered into a detoxification program.
+During the hearing, the circuit court warned petitioner's counsel that a detoxification program "fell far short of the type of substance abuse treatment required to make a serious showing that the issues of abuse and neglect could be remedied."

 The circuit court held two dispositional hearings in January of 2019.
-During the hearings, the DHHR presented evidence that petitioner failed to meaningfully comply with any of the terms and conditions of his post-adjudicatory improvement period.
-Petitioner did not have stable housing or employment, failed to participate in a single parenting and adult life skills class, and failed to resolve his substance abuse issues or consistently participate in random drug testing.
-Petitioner moved for an extension of his post-adjudicatory improvement period or, alternatively, a post-dispositional improvement period.
-In support, petitioner testified that he completed the detoxification program.
-Further, petitioner testified that he would be willing to participate in inpatient substance abuse treatment but admitted that he failed to apply for any such programs.
+The DHHR presented evidence that petitioner minimally complied with the terms and conditions of her post-adjudicatory improvement period.
+According to the evidence, petitioner did not have stable housing or employment and attended only six out of thirty parenting and adult life skills classes.
+Additionally, petitioner failed to obtain long-term treatment for her substance abuse issue and failed to participate in random drug screening since October of 2018.
+Petitioner moved for an extension of her post-adjudicatory improvement period or, alternatively, a post-dispositional improvement period.
+In support, petitioner testified and acknowledged her substance abuse problem and her willingness to participate in long-term substance abuse treatment.
+Petitioner testified that she experienced difficulty consistently participating in services, such as a lack of transportation and an inability to contact providers due to poor cell phone coverage.
+However, petitioner also admitted that she had not completed any applications for substance abuse treatment programs since she completed the detoxification program.

-2The DHHR filed an amended petition in November of 2018 alleging that A.L.'s mother, S.L., abandoned that child.
+&lt;sup>2The DHHR filed an amended petition in November of 2018 alleging that A.L.'s mother, S.L., abandoned that child.
 The amended petition contained no new allegations against petitioner.